 How is the TCA different to the Customs Union?

-The TCA provides for trade in goods between the UK and the EU to be on a zero tariff, zero quota basis but only if the goods meet the appropriate rules of origin.
-This reflects the reality that the TCA is not a replacement for the Customs Union that the UK left at 11pm GMT on 31 December 2020.
+The TCA provides for trade in goods between the UK and the EU to be on a zero tariff, zero quota basis.
+However, only if the goods meet the appropriate rules of origin.
+This reflects the reality that the TCA is not a replacement for the Customs Union.
 The Customs Union meant that once goods were in free circulation in the EU, they could move from one Member State to another without further payment of customs duty.

 The TCA is different, and the origin of the goods is key.
 There are specific rules on determining origin and a system of self-certification is in place.
-For example, if goods are of Chinese origin, they won’t be covered by the TCA so would be subject to whatever rate of customs duty applies in the EU when they were exported from Great Britain to the EU.
-This is in addition to customs duty that would apply in the UK based on the UK Global Tariff unless an appropriate suspensive relief was applied on arrival into the UK.
+For example, if goods are of Chinese origin, they won’t be covered by the TCA.
+So would be subject to whatever rate of customs duty applies in the EU when exported from Great Britain to the EU.
+This is in addition to customs duty that would apply in the UK based on the UK Global Tariff unless there was the application of an appropriate suspensive relief on arrival into the UK.

 The TCA also covers mutual assistance around VAT.
 These mutual assistance provisions may have an impact on the requirement for UK companies to appoint a fiscal representative in those countries where it’s required.
 However, until Member States formally change their requirements, it’s important that businesses meet their legal obligations as they currently stand.

-Failure to appoint a fiscal representative when it’s required may result in penalties being imposed for not trading compliantly and in some cases could interrupt commercial transactions to the detriment of both the company and its customers. /p>
+Failure to appoint a fiscal representative when required may result in penalties imposed for not trading compliantly.
+In some cases could interrupt commercial transactions to the detriment of both the company and its customers.

-The mutual assistance provisions may also have an impact on the requirement for UK companies to appoint an intermediary for the purposes of the Import One Stop Shop (IOSS) which is proposed for implementation on 1 July 2021.
-The EU has a mutual assistance agreement with Norway meaning that Norwegian companies don’t need to appoint an intermediary for the purposes of IOSS – it’s hoped that this will be extended to companies in Great Britain.
+The mutual assistance provisions may also have an impact on the requirement for UK companies to appoint an intermediary for the purposes of the Import One Stop Shop (IOSS).
+IOSS is proposed for implementation on 1 July 2021.
+The EU has a mutual assistance agreement with Norway.
+This means that Norwegian companies don’t need to appoint an intermediary for the purposes of IOSS.
+It’s hoped that the EU will extend this to companies in Great Britain.

 The VAT position of trade between the UK and the EU was largely known before the TCA was signed and is therefore not significantly impacted by the TCA.
-It was the UK ceasing to be a Member State and leaving the EU VAT area at the end of the transition period which determined the changes that have now taken place.
+It was the UK ceasing to be a Member State and leaving the EU VAT area which determined the changes.

 As a result, many businesses were able to take proactive action rather than awaiting the finalisation of the TCA.
-If action hasn’t been taken to ensure ongoing VAT compliance, it’s essential that appropriate steps are taken now.
+If a business did not take action to ensure ongoing VAT compliance, it’s essential to take the appropriate steps now.
 Furthermore, if businesses had a Brexit action plan, it is imperative that it’s implemented fully to remove risk.

-The presence of a Customs border between the UK and EU means that goods cannot flow freely as they did in the past but taking the appropriate steps to allow the goods to move is not the end of the story.
-Ensuring VAT compliance once the goods have arrived in the EU is essential, as is recognising that not all Member States have the same requirements.
+The presence of a Customs border between the UK and EU means that goods cannot flow freely as they did in the past.
+Taking the appropriate steps to allow the goods to move is not the end of the story.
+Ensuring VAT compliance once the goods have arrived in the EU is essential.
+As is recognising that not all Member States have the same requirements.

-All businesses should review their current trading arrangements to ensure they are compliant and also that they’re trading in the most efficient way.
+All businesses should review their current trading arrangements.
+Business need to ensure they are compliant and also that they’re trading in the most efficient way.